 - Roasted Sweet Potato and Kale Salad

-This is a new food for my family and I’m really glad we tried it!
-They are full of calcium and Vitamin A. While you can eat turnips raw, we like them roasted in a little olive oil with salt and pepper.
+I never knew before that turnips are produce in season in February!
+I am so glad that I know this now, because they are full of calcium and Vitamin A. While you can eat turnips raw, we like them roasted in a little olive oil with salt and pepper.
 The taste takes some getting used to but it’s fun to throw some new flavors on the table.

 - Easy Braised Turnip Rice Bowls